 Day 6: Jagat - Lokpa(2,240m/6hrs)

-Today we continue further to Lokpa which will take about 6 hours.
-The early part of the trek moves gently uphill and then follows a flat leveled path passing through the suspension bridge over the Budhi Gandaki and enter Gurung inhibited Philim village and reach Lokpa village which is the first village to enter to the Tsum valley.
+Today we continue further to Lokpa, which will take about 6 hours.
+The early part of the trek is a gentle uphill hike, followed by a flat path across the suspension bridge over the Budhi Gandaki and enter Gurung inhibited Philim village.
+We continue further and reach Lokpa village, the first village to enter the Tsum valley.
 Overnight in Lokpa.

 Day 7: Lokpa trek to Chumling(Lower Tsum)(2,600m/5hrs)

 The trail today ascend to reach Chumling village, which will take about 5 hours.
 Chumling village is situated facing south of the Shingri Himal.
 Today we will pay a visit to the Gompa and explore the village.
 Overnight in Chumling.

 The trek from Chumling to Chokhangparo, takes about 5 hours.
 Along the way, we pass over the suspension bridge on to the opposite bank with great views of Ganesh Himal, Serpu Khola and arrive at Gho Village.
 Further 2 hours of the uphill climb will bring us to Chhokangparo village of Upper Tsum valley, enjoy the views of Himalchuli (7893) and Ganesh Himal (7140m).
 Overnight in Chokhangparo.

 From Chhokangparo, we ascend to Lama Gaun across monasteries and Gompa and reach Nile.
 It will take approximately 5 hours.
 We climb Milarepa’s Cave, where you will visit Buddhist meditation centers.
 Trekking further through Phurbe and Pang, we eventually reach the village of Nile.
 Overnight in Nile